oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration_extra.md

 The configuration extras are the way to get varying configuration information.

-There are two type of the configuration extras:
+There are two types of the configuration extras:

 - a configuration extra that is used to request additional configuration options for existing configuration sections.
 This extra is represented by `Oro\Bundle\ApiBundle\Config\ConfigExtraInterface`.
 - a configuration extra that is used to request additional configuration section.
 This extra is represented by `Oro\Bundle\ApiBundle\Config\ConfigExtraSectionInterface`.